 Esme Winter-Froemel : Entlehnung und Lehnwortintegration aus der Perspektive der Sprachbenutzer (Loans and loanword integration from a usage-based perspective), 2009.

-I am currently supervising one PhD student.
+I am currently supervising one PhD student, and one MLitt student.

 I am a member of the Editorial Boards of Revue Romane, Journal of Historical Syntax, and Web Journal of French Media Studies.
 I have reviewed papers for a number of international journals and book publishers, as well as grant proposals for the AHRC, the Fonds Wetenschapelijk Onderzoek - Vlaanderen, and the Fonds National de la Recherche Scientifique.
 I have been review panelist for many conferences, and I am on the Advisory Boards of Journal of French Language Studies, Philologie im Netz, Cahiers AFLS, and the Histoire et évolution du français series .